 The VPN provider will provide you with a WireGuard configuration file ending with the extension

 .conf.
 Make sure you have this at hand because it will need to be imported into TunSafe soon.
+If you do not have an account with any TunSafe/WireGuard compatible VPN provider yet then you can use our free VPN servers to get started.

 First make sure you download and install TunSafe.
 While installing, you will see a message asking for permission to install the TAP-Windows Network Adapter.
 Make sure you click Install.
 This is the networking component TunSafe uses to capture the TCP/IP packets from your computer.